Asymptotic e-processes: Construction

 Additionally we may assume that, for every $n \in \N$, each asymptotic e-variable $(e_{m,n})_{m\in\N}$ converges in $L_1$ to an e-variable $e_n$ uniformly over $\subsetProbaMeasures$, in the sense that Also assume that $w$ converges to a probability mass function on $\N$, in the sense that $w_n = \lim_{m\to\infty} w_{m,n}$ exists for all $n\in\N$, and $\sum_{n=0}^\infty w_n = 1$.
 Then, one can define the limit process which is an e-process by the same reasoning as above \citep[see also][Proposition 7.23]{ramdasHypothesisTestingEvalues2025}.
-Yet, it is also increasing, and is thus not a supermartingale without additional assumptions.
-In this case, this makes $E$ an asymptotic e-process that does not have the \gls{asp}, as per the discussion in \cref{subsec:asymptotic e-processes without the asp}.
+Yet, it is also nondecreasing, and is not a supermartingale without additional assumptions.
+This makes $E$ an $r$-\gls{saep} that does not have the \gls{asp}, illustrating the discussion in \cref{subsec:asymptotic e-processes without the asp}.